LearnersGuild/curriculum-app/modules/Testing-Snapshot--Goal-446/README.md

   - A test for the `/contacts/new` GET route that checks that the correct page is rendered
   - A test for the `/contacts` POST route that saves contact data to the database
   - A test for the `/contacts/:contactId` GET route that makes sure the correct data is returned
-  - A test for the `/contacts/:contactId/delete` GET route that makes sure the correct data is deleted
+  - A test for the `/contacts/:contactId` DELETE route that makes sure the correct data is deleted
   - A test for the `/search` GET route that checks that the search is returning the correct data and rendering the correct page

 - Integration testing: Write tests to test all the database functions
+  - For the file `src/models/contacts.js`
-  - A test to test the `createContact` function
+  - A test to test the `create` function
-  - A test to test the `getContacts` function
+  - A test to test the `findAll` function
-  - A test to test the `getContact` function
+  - A test to test the `findById` function
-  - A test to test the `deleteContact` function
+  - A test to test the `destroy` function
-  - A test to test the `searchForContact` function
+  - A test to test the `search` function

 - UI Tests: Use a headless browser testing libary (like PhantomJS)
   - As a user when I navigate to the `/contacts/new` page I should see a form which lets me create a new contact